 Meanwhile, many other motorcycles in the Ducati line-up still use belts.

-The main disadvantages of using belts is that they have to be replaced every certain # of kilometres, or years (5 years).
-In the early days, they had to be replaced every two years.
+In the early days, belts had to be replaced every two years.
 I believe this was because of the different compounds used in the rubber.
-Even though guidance is still to change the belts on an old Ducati Monster every 2 years, since the belts are the same as many more modern motorcycles, changing them every 5 years is fine.
+Even though guidance is still to change the belts on an old Ducati Monster every 2 years, since the belts are the same shelf item as many more modern motorcycles, changing them every 5 years is fine.
 That’s what mechanics do for their own bikes (but not for those of customers… not worth the risk!)

 So in summary — yes, you have to replace belts, and usually, when you’re doing the valves, it’s time to replace the belts too.
-But you don’t have to, and it’s just another incidental joy of Ducati ownership.
+But you don’t have to follow the exact guidelines as specified in the manual of your older bike.
+Easier to change your attitude — changing belts is just another incidental joy of Ducati ownership.

 Why does the Multistrada V4 not use desmo valves?

 The Multistrada V4 is the first Ducati motorcycle in decades to not use desmodromic valves.
-And on top of that, they use gear-driven cams… also a first for a Ducati in many decades!!
+So why not use them in the Multi V4?

-Ducati hasn’t given a specific answer about why they’ve moved to springs on the Multistrada V4, other than they don’t need the high-revving benefits of the desmodromic valvetrain.
+Ducati hasn’t given a specific answer in their press release about why they’ve moved to springs on the Multistrada V4, other than they don’t need the high-revving benefits of the desmodromic valvetrain, and that it helps them get to the very wide maintenance intervals.